 A standard-sized yoga mat is usually about 3 mm thick and a good quality thicker one is usually around 6 mm thick.
 Something in between is adequate for most people.

 Is it worth buying an expensive yoga mat?

 This depends on your budget and how often you’re going to practice.
 A more expensive yoga mat will last a lot longer whereas a cheaper thin one probably won’t last that long before it starts to wear.

 Maximo Yoga Mat, 12MM, 15MM Extra Thick Exercise Mat 183cm x 60cm.
 Carrying Strap Included – Portable and Lightweight, easy to transport, roll up and store away.

 How long should a yoga mat last?

-It is advised that yoga mat should be replaced every 6 to 12 months, however, it all depends on the frequency of your practices.
-I personally don’t think they need changing this frequently, maybe after 1-2 years.
+It is advised that the yoga mat should be replaced every 6 to 12 months, however, it all depends on the frequency of your practices.
+I personally don’t think they need to change this frequently, maybe after 1-2 years.
 If the mat is showing signs of wear then it’s time to replace it.
 They can also smell if they have a lot of use, that’s a definite sign it needs replacing!